cherwinmason/masonletter/mason-finalization-agent-prompt-v6.md

 Read your draft once through and answer each question:

 1. **Pre-flight passed:** Did Section 5's three checks all pass?
 If any failed, I returned the plain-text ERROR block and nothing else — no HTML.
-(If pre-flight passed, continue with checks below.)
 2. **Forward test:** Would an operator forward this to a colleague at 7am on their phone?
 3. **Draft exists:** Did I produce a complete HTML issue?
 4. **Calm test:** Does the reader leave less anxious than they arrived?